 Novel COVID-19, the Coronavirus, has spared no state or nation.
 In Tennessee, COVID-19 has spread statewide, from West Tennessee through East Tennessee.
 Thousands of Tennesseans have become infected with the virus, ranging from young children to elderly citizens.
 It is becoming apparent that a subset of Tennessee citizens is most susceptible to COVID-19 and its debilitating side effects: senior citizens.
-The Tennessee Department of Health has begun tracking COVID-19 outbreaks in areas where seniors live in close proximity to one another, such as nursing homes, assisted living facilities, and long term care facilities.
+The Tennessee Department of Health has begun tracking COVID-19 outbreaks in areas where seniors live in close proximity to one another, such as nursing homes, assisted living facilities, and long-term care facilities.

-As of April 23, 2020, nearly 400 Tennesseans living at long term care or nursing home facilities have tested positive for Coronavirus and 37 have died.
+As of April 23, 2020, nearly 400 Tennesseans living at long-term care or nursing home facilities have tested positive for Coronavirus, and 37 have died.
 Senior citizens are particularly susceptible to COVID-19 due to their age and likelihood to have one or more underlying health conditions like high blood pressure, diabetes, cardiac disease, hypertension, and lung disease.
 With many people working and living in close quarters, the facilities are more likely statistically to experience an outbreak once one individual in the facility contracts the virus.

 Recognizing the vulnerability of seniors and higher risk of outbreaks, Tennessee is specifically tracking COVID-19 infections in nursing homes and monitoring the spread.
 These new measures came in response to more than 80 residents of Gallatin Center for Rehabilitation and Healing testing positive in a single weekend in March 2020.
 Since then, over 160 residents and staff members there have tested positive, and 19 have passed away due to COVID-19.
-Dr. Lisa Piercey, commissioner of the Tennessee Department of Health, stated the department will release these figures because they have “determined that releasing this data is in the public health interest.”
+Dr. Lisa Piercey, the commissioner of the Tennessee Department of Health, stated the department will release these figures because they have “determined that releasing this data is in the public health interest.”

 On April 22, 2020, Tennessee Governor Bill Lee released a Special Report on COVID-19 in Tennessee’s nursing homes and how to best mitigate the risk of outbreaks among nursing home residents and staff.
 Specifically, Governor Lee recommends these steps: